sand000/sand000/README.md

 - 👨‍💻 All of my projects are available at [https://sand000.github.io/](https://sand000.github.io/)

-- 💬 Ask me about **HTML,CSS,JavaScript,ReactJs,NodeJs,Express,and MongoDB**
+- 💬 Ask me about **HTML, CSS, JavaScript, ReactJs, NodeJs, Express, and MongoDB**

 - 📫 How to reach me **kushwahasandhya68@gmail.com**